eclipse-embed-cdt/web-jekyll/pages/tutorials/blinky-project.md

 Before creating a new project, please be sure you checked all prerequisites described in the
 [Prerequisites]({{ site.baseurl }}/plugins/prerequisites/)
-page, especially the need to install the
+page, including the need to install the
 [build tools](https://xpack.github.io/windows-build-tools/install/)
 if you use Windows as your development platform.